RavensbourneWebMedia/Web-Design-principles/sessions/10/README.md

 ### Projects

-Make sure all your projects are backed up on **GitHub** (or Google Drive if you have files larger than 50MB).
+Make sure all your projects are backed up on **GitHub** (use Google Drive for files larger than 50MB).

 Add all **links** to your [hand-in package](#hand-in-package).